li-emily/Final_Project/README.md

 * Limited n estimators.

 **Training and Testing of Model**
+* Data was split into features and target arrays.
+* Split into training and testing datasets.
+* Create and fit standard scaler, and then scale the data.
+* Used sklearn's Random Forest Classifier to fit the model.
+* Exported joblib pipeline for machine learning model connection with the interactive dashboard.

 **Limitations of Our Model**
 * May overfit if data is messy due to adding more decision trees to the algorithm for the best result.